gypsydave5/cv/cv.markdown

 - Designing and delivering responsive HTML emails in a test and learn program
 - Led integration of company data sources into Saleforce CRM
-- Started a project to place company telephony in the cloud

 ### Polyglobe Group